ToucanBox/front-end-developer/README.md

 ##### Tips
 We suggest you use our base stylesheet and add or override your changes, otherwise everything is completely up to you.
 We're curious to see how you structure your work.

+Information about our base styling can be found [here](https://www.toucanbox.com/styles)